 2. Use Cash When You Can

 Another useful tip is to try and buy using cash when you can.
-Having a decent lump sum saved up will allow for much faster payments, and you will often find that sellers are willing to reduce the price quite substantially in favor of accepting an instantaneous cash payment over a check or bank transfer.
+Having a decent lump sum saved up will allow for much faster payments, and you will often find that sellers are willing to reduce the price quite substantially in favor of accepting an instantaneous cash payment over a check or bank transfer, or via some form of financing.
 This is easier with a private seller than with a company.

 If you are dealing with a company, it is often a good idea to say that you are looking at other options of buying the car at other dealerships or from other owners, and always quote other prices if you can get it cheaper elsewhere.
 They know that a lower sale price that convinces you to buy is better for them than a higher sale price that causes you to walk away.